OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0059.md

 Data: /private/var/mobile/Containers/Data/Application/8C8E7EB0-BC9B-435B-8EF8-8F5560EB0693
 ```

 Using objection's command `env` will also show you all the directory information of the app.
-Connecting to the application with objection is described in "[Using Objection on iOS](/tools/ios/MASTG-TOOL-0074.md)".
+Connecting to the application with objection is described in @MASTG-TOOL-0074.
 In this case we're connecting to @MASTG-APP-0028:

 ```bash
 OWASP.iGoat-Swift on (iPhone: 11.1.2) [usb] # env